 Los Angeles has Forest Lawn and Beverly Hills.
 Memphis has Graceland.
 Florida has Cape Canaveral.
 Texas has the Alamo.
 Albuquerque has the hit television series ” Breaking Bad. ”

 This television show is a crime drama and crime and Albuquerque have more than a casual acquaintance.
 One can’t truthfully claim that Albuquerque is as bad as the show portrays it, but low life drama is not as uncommon on our streets as we residents would wish.

 ” Breaking Bad ” reigns as the Guinness Records most watched television series of all time.
 Its actors have won awards galore and the series has a cult following even after its dramatic final episode.
 A spin off series ” Better Get Saul ” has already been created and follows the vagaries of Saul, an ethically conflicted lawyer, who gets paid to keep guilty out of jail and lives off the change jingling in criminal pockets.

-Neal, Joan and myself finish our Old town stroll and drive to lunch at a favorite red/green chili haunt – El Patio, by the University of New Mexico.
-On our drive we pass locations from the Breaking Bad series and find them to be as sleazy as the TV show shows them to be.
-Neal and Joan are enroute to Arizona to see their only daughter graduate from college and I will be following them out to take part in the event that my niece is part of.
+Neal, Joan and myself finish our Old town stroll and drive to lunch at our favorite red/green chili haunt – El Patio, by the University of New Mexico.
+On our drive we pass locations from the Breaking Bad series and find them to be as sleazy as the TV show shows them.

-In a terminally ill world, Walter White and Jesse Pinkman of Breaking Bad have become all too familiar.
+In a terminally ill world, Walter White and Jesse Pinkman of Breaking Bad are all too familiar.